-MP's brother sentenced for murder of Whanganui woman
+Whanganui murder: Labour MP Kiri Allan's brother sentenced to 14 years in prison

 The man who murdered a Whanganui woman by hitting her repeatedly in the face has been sentenced to a minimum of 14 years' prison.

-Eric Ara Mete was on a five-day methamphetamine binge at the time, using 1-3g a day.
+Eric Ara Mete, the estranged brother of Labour MP Kiri Allan, was on a five-day methamphetamine binge at the time, using 1-3g a day.

 Mete was sentenced by Justice Francis Cooke in the High Court in Whanganui today, with a full public gallery watching and relatives of the victim, Lorna-Anne Marie Thompson, fronting up to him.